 A B2B eCommerce business focuses on the Minimum Order Quantity (MOQ) parameter, i.e., the website needs to define the minimum threshold for a B2B purchase.

 For instance, Alibaba mentions the MOQ parameter and every product in the search results category.

 - Set a parameter for “minimum order quantity” per product

-- Include “minimum order amount” parameter required to complete an order
+- Include the “minimum order amount” parameter required to complete an order

-- Set “quantity in multiples” requirements for products sold in packages
+- Set “quantity in multiples” requirement for products sold in packages

-As soon as the order exceeds a set value, an alert message appears stating that the order quantity has been exceeded.
+For a B2C transaction, defining the maximum quantity threshold for placing an order is essential.
+As soon as the order exceeds a set value, an alert message states that the order quantity has been exceeded.